JohnAD/RJSON/JSON_DUPLICATE_NAMES.md

     `A collection of name/value pairs.
 In various languages, this is realized as an object, record, struct, dictionary, hash table, keyed list, or associative array.`

-mentions various data types that are NOT neccesarily compatible with each other, such as `dictionary` and `keyed list`.
+mentions various data types that are NOT necessarily compatible with each other, such as `dictionary` and `keyed list`.

 I would argue that the JSON spec, by itself, cannot answer our question.